Images are a key component for almost every website - it’s hard to find a page online that doesn’t contain at least one.

 Alt-text - sometimes referred to as an “alt tag” - is an image descriptor that can be used as an alternative source of information about an image file.

-This short written copy has three primary uses:
+This short copy has three primary uses:

-- Improving web accessibility
+- Improve web accessibility

-- Providing context for search engine crawlers
+- Provide context for search engine crawlers

-In the unfortunate case that an image cannot load, the information conveyed by its alt-text helps to compensate and provide a better user experience.
+In the unfortunate case that an image fails to load, the information conveyed by its alt-text helps to compensate and provide a better user experience.
 If an image is so crucial to your page that its absence might hinder comprehension, it is advisable to include both image alt-text and a caption (or image title).